nodc-sweden/ytvattenkartor-vasterhavet/README.md

 - **PNG**: Download the currently displayed plot.
 - **ZIP**: Download all parameter plots for the selected year and month.
+- **PDF**: Download all parameter plots for the selected year and month in a PDF, including a logo page.

 ## 🔧 Customization